studioTeaTwo/self-sovereign-blog/README.md

 ## References

-I appreciate for the codebases in addition to those listed in package managers that are very helpful in this development.
+I appreciate for the following codebases in addition to those listed in package managers that are very helpful in this development.

 - Handcrafted blog by svelte
   https://github.com/mattjennings/sveltekit-blog-template